rgreminger/tilburg-science-hub/docs/workflow/doc_data.md

 	names and associated labels (e.g., as in the case of countries --> GDP per capita).

-Ideally, your data description includes the *veru elaborate questions* outlined in `Datasheets for datasets` by Gebru, Timnit, et al. (2018).
+Ideally, your data description includes the *very elaborate questions* outlined in `Datasheets for datasets` by Gebru, Timnit, et al. (2018).
 **We strongly** refer you to the [original paper](https://arxiv.org/abs/1803.09010), which explains in detail the seven key ingredients of a proper dataset documentation.
 Below, we have reproduced these questions, and we recommend you to include those as a **`readme.txt`**, together with your datasets.

 ```